 You won’t be able to enter another country if your passport is close to expiration (at least 6 months).
-Make sure you read about the requirements for obtaining a visa in the countries you plan to travel as well as its validity.
+Make sure you read about the requirements for obtaining a visa in the countries you plan to travel to and its validity.
 These vary greatly from country to country.

-In general, just make sure to check with your credit card operator if there are additional taxes or fees when spending abroad and check the ATM withdrawal fees in the country you visit.
+Make sure to check with your credit card operator if there are additional taxes or fees when spending abroad and ATM withdrawal fees in the country you plan to visit.
 Be sure to notify the credit card operator about the days you will be abroad.

-With the travel card, you protect yourself from currency fluctuations, but be aware of additional fees.
-If the destination currency is different than the card currency (eg card is in EUR and you go to Thailand – THB), you pay an additional conversion fee as a percentage amount on top of each transaction.
-Today, you can find many digital banks and companies that offer great solutions for spending money abroad such as Revolut, N26, Transferwise, and others.
+With a travel card, you protect yourself from currency fluctuations, but be aware of additional fees.
+If the destination currency is different from the card currency (e.g., the card is in EUR and you go to Thailand – THB), you pay an additional conversion fee as a percentage amount on top of each transaction.
+Today, you can find many digital banks and companies that offer great solutions for spending money abroad, such as Revolut, N26, Wise, and others.

-If you just need to send money abroad, we suggest Transferwise.
+If you just need to send money abroad, we suggest Wise.

 For us, this is the most interesting part of planning a trip, but also the most time-consuming.
-If you don’t like or don’t have the practice of making itineraries, then it is worth hiring customized services to help you design and plan your trip.
+If you don’t like it or don’t know how to plan itineraries, then it is worth hiring tailor-made trip services.

-If you want to plan it all, you can already sketch possible itineraries.
+If you want to plan it all, you can already start to sketch possible itineraries.
 Which cities would you like to visit, how many days in each city?
-What to do?
+What about things to do?
 Is your departure flight in the same airport as the arrival?

 Start planning itineraries that allow you to follow through with some reservations such as accommodation, theatre, museums, gastronomic experiences, etc.

 Once you defined which cities to visit, make sure you know how to get there and how to move around.
-Nowadays there are many options and everything will depend on your personal preference in terms of comfort and safety as well as financial.
+Nowadays, there are many options, and everything will depend on your personal preference in terms of comfort, safety and costs.
 The rome2rio website is great for looking at transportation options.

 Travel by plane

-If you plan a trip to multiple countries, keep looking at the flight aggregator websites, but you should also consider other means of transportation.
-Besides having a different experience, you lower your carbon footprint.
+If you plan a trip to multiple countries, look at flight aggregator websites, such as Skyscanner, and consider other means of transportation.
+Besides having a different experience, you might be able to lower your carbon footprint.

 Travel by train

-Our favourite!
-Travelling by train is usually very pleasant and adds a lot to the travel experience, often with beautiful scenery on the way.
+Our favorite!
+Traveling by train is usually very pleasant and adds a lot to the travel experience, often with beautiful scenery on the way.
 Virtually every country with trains has an official website for evaluating and buying tickets online.

 Travel by car

 There is also a shared ride platform called BlablaCar.
-In Europe is super used, we already used in Portugal and it worked very well.
+In Europe, it is super popular, we already used it in Portugal, and it worked very well.

 Travel by bus

-Always emerges as a transportation option between neighbouring cities and countries.
-There are some companies that help the traveller to buy bus tickets.
+Always emerges as a transportation option between neighboring cities and countries.
+Some companies help the traveler to buy bus tickets.
 Busbud is a good option and already covers several locations.
-There are also well-known local companies that usually offer more options in their home country such as Redbus in India, Traveloka in Indonesia, etc.
+There are also well-known local companies that usually offer more options in their home country, such as Redbus in India, Traveloka in Indonesia, etc.

 Suppose that you want to meet other travellers during a trip.
 There are many hostels with shared areas and activities that integrate guests and contribute to a more social environment.

 If you want a more immersive experience, you can choose to rent a room at a local resident’s house or even an entire family house with an equipped kitchen to prepare your own meals.
-Hotel room remains a good option for those seeking more privacy and convenience.
+A hotel room remains a good option for those seeking more privacy and convenience.

 Research neighbourhoods, read reviews and list the best options.